Premmane11223/My-first-Repo/README.md

 # My-first-Repo
-this is an into to github which static internship
+this is an into to github with static internship